Skip to the main content.

 1 min read

-Ultra low sulfur diesel’s tendency to form sludge at faster rates than in the past are forcing the marketplace to adjust in ways not anticipated in the past.
+Ultra-low sulfur diesel’s tendency to form sludge at faster rates than in the past is forcing the marketplace to adjust in ways not anticipated in the past.

 When fuel sits for long periods, chemical reactions have plenty of time to break the fuel down.
 The fuel gets exposed to oxygen and water, the heat from the environment provides the energy, a few unstable molecules form and they react with healthy fuel.

-Diesel fuel sludge is a problem to you on several fronts.
+Diesel fuel sludge is a problem for you on several fronts.

 • Since it was once part of the fuel, you’re losing fuel energy value if it drops out.